 DISCLAIMER: The University of Kansas Health System's participation with any product or insurance plan is subject to change without notice.
 Additionally, insurance companies offer a variety of plans and may change the names and benefits at any point.
 Your level of coverage depends on the specific benefits outlined in your plan.

-To ensure that The University of Kansas Health System and its physicians are in-network, it is your responsibility to verify that The University of Kansas Health System is a participating provider and your benefit plan allows you access the day of a visit and/or admission.
-Please contact your insurance plan to obtain this information.
+To ensure that The University of Kansas Health System and its physicians and other providers are in-network, it is your responsibility to verify that The University of Kansas Health System is a participating provider and your benefit plan allows you access the day of a visit and/or admission.
+Contact your insurance plan to obtain this information.

 Are you covered by health insurance?